Iran demands immediate halt to military actions in Yemen

 ANKARA Iran demanded an immediate halt to Saudi-led military operations in Yemen on Thursday and said it would make all necessary efforts to control the crisis there, Iranian news agencies reported.

 Warplanes from Saudi Arabia and Arab allies on Thursday struck Iran-allied Houthi forces fighting to oust the country's Western-backed president.
-Saudi-owned al-Arabiya TV reported a ground offensive was being prepared.
+Saudi-owned al-Arabiya TV reported a ground offensive with troops from other Muslim states was being prepared.

-"The Saudi-led air strikes should stop immediately," the Students News Agency ISNA quoted Iranian Foreign Minister Mohammad Javad Zarif as saying.
+"The Saudi-led air strikes should stop immediately and it is against Yemen's sovereignty," the Students News Agency quoted Iranian Foreign Minister Mohammad Javad Zarif as saying.

-In a phone call with British Prime Minister David Cameron on Thursday, Iranian President Hassan Rouhani criticised the air strikes in Yemen, the semi-official Fars news agency reported.
+"Iran wants an immediate halt to all military aggressions and air strikes against Yemen and its people," Fars quoted Foreign Ministry spokeswoman Marzieh Afkham as saying.

-"The regional countries should avoid any measures that can intensify the crisis," Rouhani said.
+"Military actions in Yemen, which faces a domestic crisis, ... will further complicate the situation ... and will hinder efforts to resolve the crisis through peaceful ways."

-Violence has spread across Yemen since last year, with Houthi militia seizing the capital Sanaa and sidelining President Abd-Rabbu Mansour Hadi.
+Violence has spread across Yemen since last year, with Houthi militia seizing Sanaa and sidelining U.S. ally President Abd-Rabbu Mansour Hadi.
 It has made Yemen a front in Saudi Arabia's region-wide rivalry with Shi'ite-dominated Iran.

-Tehran denies providing money and training to the Shi'ite Houthi militia, as alleged by some Western and Yemeni officials.
+Tehran denies providing money and training to the Shi'ite Houthi militia in Yemen, as alleged by some Western and Yemeni officials.

-Yemeni Foreign Minister Riyadh Yaseen called on Monday for Gulf Arab help to prevent the Houthis from taking control of Yemeni airspace.
+Yemeni Foreign Minister Riyadh Yaseen called on Monday for Gulf Arab help to prevent the Houthis from gaining control of its Yemeni airspace.

-The Foreign Ministry in Tehran said the Saudi-led attack violated international norms and was dangerous.
-"It will lead to the spread of terrorism and extremism in the Middle East," Fars quoted Foreign Ministry spokeswoman Marzieh Afkham as saying.
+Afkham warned that the Saudi-led "aggression is a dangerous move which is in violation of international responsibilities for respecting the sovereignty of countries.
+It will lead to the spread of terrorism and extremism in the Middle East region."

 Negotiations between Iran and six powers in Lausanne are aimed at striking a detailed political understanding by the end of March and reach a full agreement by June 30.